Insect venom allergies: Short-term and long-term treatment

 People who have already had successful allergen-specific immunotherapy don't need to take or inject any medication at first.
 Allergic reactions are much less likely to occur after this kind of treatment.
 But if the sting causes more than just a local skin reaction, the emergency medication is used.

 There are patient education programs to help people learn how to manage the risk and use the emergency treatment.

 How can insect venom allergies be treated in the long-term?

-Allergen-specific immunotherapy (SIT, also known as desensitization) can be a helpful long-term treatment.
+Allergen-specific immunotherapy (also known as desensitization) can be a helpful long-term treatment.
 It involves regularly injecting small doses of the insect venom under the skin.
-As with vaccines, the immune system gradually gets used to the allergen.
+A bit like with vaccines, the immune system gradually gets used to the allergen.
 After a while the body no longer reacts to the insect venom in such an extreme way.

 It takes three to five years to complete allergen-specific immunotherapy.
 In some rare cases, doctors even recommend life-long immunotherapy.